svalinn/DAGMC/doc/devguide/index.rst

 C++ Style
 ~~~~~~~~~~

-We conform to the C++ style guide, we have included a C++ style guide formatter to make a developers life much easier.
-When you
+We conform to the Google C++ style guide, we have included a C++ style guide formatter to make a developers life much easier,
-have added all the features you want to add, the style guide formatter should be run,
+when you have added all the features you want to add, the style guide formatter should be run;
 ::
    prompt %> astyle --style=linux --indent=spaces=2

-Then commit the changes, try to avoid commiting changes and then running the formatter and then committing those changes as this
+Then commit the changes to your branch.
+Avoid commiting code only changes and then commiting C++ formatter changes, as the
-will make the pull requests very hard to review.
+changeset is very hard to review.

 Bug Reporting
 ~~~~~~~~~~~
-If you find a bug, raise an issue on the main svalinn/dagmc Github site.
+If you find a bug, raise an issue on the main `svalinn/dagmc <https://github.com/svalinn/DAGMC/issues>`_ Github site.
 If you think you can tackle the issue then please do, then pull request your changes.